SEC Academic Leadership Development Program (ALDP) Fellows

 1. A brief cover email from the nominator (senior administrator or designee) transmitting and supporting the nomination;

-2. a personal statement (1-3 pages) from the nominee that outlines 1) the nominee’s interest in the program; 2) the program’s potential impact on the nominee’s professional development at this point in time; and 3) the nominee’s aspirations for future administrative service or interest in exploring this topic (attached);
+2. A personal statement of 1-3 pages from the nominee that outlines 1) the nominee’s interest in the program; 2) the program’s potential impact on the nominee’s professional development at this point in time; and 3) the nominee’s aspirations for future administrative service or interest in exploring this topic (attached);

 Senior administrators or deans should submit nomination packets as a single pdf via email to Ms. Sherri Bennett at sherri@uga.edu.
-The submission deadline for nomination packets is April 10, 2023.
+The submission deadline for nomination packets for the 2024-2025 cohort is May 8, 2024.

-Questions regarding the SEC Academic Leadership Development Program should be directed to Dr. Elizabeth Weeks, Associate Provost for Faculty Affairs, at weeksleo@uga.edu.
+Questions regarding the SEC Academic Leadership Development Program should be directed to Sherri Bennett or Dr. Elizabeth Weeks, Associate Provost for Faculty Affairs, at weeksleo@uga.edu.